 - Ultra low power and low cost vision sensors that can be deployed anywhere for a long period of time

 Computer Vision Gets Smart

 The surveillance industry is one of the early adopters of image processing techniques and video analytics.
-Video analytics is a special use case of computer vision that focuses on finding patterns from hours of video footage.
-The ability to automatically detect and identify predefined patterns in real world situations represents a huge market opportunity with hundreds of use cases.
+Video analytics is a special Applications of computer vision that focuses on finding patterns from hours of video footage.
+The ability to automatically detect and identify predefined patterns in real world situations represents a huge market opportunity with hundreds of Applications.

 The first video analytics tools use handcrafted algorithms that identify specific features in images and videos.
 They were accurate in laboratory settings and simulation environments.
 However, the performance quickly dropped when the input data, like lighting conditions and camera views, deviated from design assumptions.

 Researchers and engineers spent many years developing and tuning algorithms or coming with new ones to deal with different conditions.
 However, cameras or video recorders using those algorithms are still not robust enough.
 Despite some incremental progress made over the years, poor real world performance limited the usefulness and adoption of the technology.

 In recent years, the emergence of deep learning algorithms has reinvigorated computer vision.
 Deep learning uses Artificial Neural Networks (ANN) algorithms which mimic the neurons of the human brain.

 Starting in the early 2010s, computer performance, accelerated by graphics processing units (GPU), have grown powerful enough for researchers to realize the capabilities of complex ANN.
 Besides, partly driven by video sites and prevalent IoT devices, researchers have large diverse libraries of video and image data to train their neural networks.